nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 # Features
 This section will focus on some of the key features of Meal Companion and explain their usage.
-We will go over several features, including the Ingredients functions, Allergen functions, and recipe functions.
+We will go over several features, including the Ingredients functions, Allergen functions, and Recipe functions.

 ## Ingredients